SmartAQnet/smartAQnet.github.io/pages/en/about-us.md

 indexed: true
 ---

-The project partners participating in "_**smartAQnet** - Smart Air Quality Network - Analysis and Assessment of New Air Quality Measurement Methods and Science Communication to the Public and Special Stakeholders_" present themselves in the following paragraphs (in alphabetical order).
+The project partners participating in "_**SmartAQnet** - Smart Air Quality Network - Analysis and Assessment of New Air Quality Measurement Methods and Science Communication to the Public and Special Stakeholders_" present themselves in the following paragraphs (in alphabetical order).

 <br><br>